vvmc/vvmc.github.io/pages/mydoc/mydoc_rest_api_reference_workers.md

 ---

 ### Resource Description
 Workers represent employees and contingent workers in your tenant.
-You can only view the workers and worker data that the your security profile permits.
+You can only view the workers and worker data that your security profile permits.

 ### Endpoints
 Collection of workers: